 Give customers the power to self-serve, check order status, cancel or initiate a return

-Let reps manage returns, cancellations, and other services from a single screen
+Empower reps to manage returns, cancellations, and other services from a single screen

-Execute complex orders, including split or partial shipments, across several addresses
+Execute complex orders, including split or partial shipments, across addresses

 Gain instant payment capture — no manual generation and settling of invoices